enebular/docs/en/InfoMotion/UploadInfoType.md

 Once the InfoMotion has been packaged [see InfoMotion tool](./InfoMotionTool.md) The infomotion is ready to be uploaded.

-In enebular select `InfoType` and click on `upload InfoMotion`
+In enebular select `InfoType` and click on `upload`

 ![](/_asset/images/InfoMotion/enebular-developers-upload-infomotion.png)

-You can choose to drag and drop `plugin.js`, `plugin.css` and `plugin.json`.
+You can choose to select or drag and drop `plugin.js`, `plugin.css` and `plugin.json`.

-If the files have been successfully uploaded a preview of the InfoMotion will be displayed along with the `sampleData` and `sampleSettings` from the plugin.json.
+Once the files have been successfully uploaded a preview of the InfoMotion will be displayed along with the `sampleData` and `sampleSettings` from the plugin.json.